Sachin2815/myfirrstrepo/README.md

-#This is my first repo
+#This is my first repoitory
-Author : Sachin singh
+Author: Sachin singh